ThomasWaite03/Widgets/README.md

 read by the consumer program.

 ## Design & Architecture
 A UML diagram for the project can be found in the `docs` directory.
+The design follows the principles of modularization and abstraction in order to develop a program that allows for new features to be seamlessly aggregated and reduces the complexities associated with maintaining and testing the system.
+The implementation of the consumer program is broken up mainly into retrievers and processors.
+Retrievers are used to retrieve widget requests from resources such as an S3 bucket or an SQS queue.
+They return `WidgetRequest` objects which can be processed by a processor.
+Processors will use the `WidgetRequest` object to determine what operation needs to be performed and saves the request in the format appropriate for the resource where it is being saved on AWS.

 #### The following is a diagram of the AWS architecture used in this project:
 <img src="./docs/AWS Architecture.png" width="50%" />